SeriousOldMan/Simulator-Controller/Docs/Strategy Workbench.md

 ##### Rule-based validation

 The rules for scenario validation uses the same technology used by the different AI Race Assistants, a [Hybrid Rule Engine](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Rule-Engine), which supports forward and backward logic resolution.
-For the scenario validation rules, only the backward chaining part is used, which is more or less similar to the *Prolog* logic programming language.
+For the scenario validation rules, mostly the backward chaining part is used, which is more or less similar to the *Prolog* logic programming language, although you can also define forward chaining rules and trigger them from a reduction rule.
 Let's begin with an easy example:

 	validScenario() <= pitstopFuel(?, ?refuels), ?refuels > 0